What is Form I-765?

 Any document containing foreign language must be accompanied by a full English language translation which the translator has certified as complete and accurate.
 You must also include the translator’s certification that he or she is adequately able to translate from the foreign language into English.

-Do I recieve updates when USCIS has accepted my Form I-765?
+Do I receive updates when USCIS has accepted my Form I-765?

 Yes.
 To do so, fill out Form G-1145 (E-Notification of Application/Petition Acceptance) and attach it to the first page of your I-765 application.